stratorys/tauri-plugin-notifications/README.md

 ## Acknowledgments

-This plugin is maintained by the Inkibra team and the Tauri community.
+This plugin extends the official `tauri-plugin-notification` and is maintained by the Stratorys team and the Tauri community.